Positivity of Mass in Higher Dimensions: Definitions and Assumptions

-We will say that a metric is asymptotically Schwarzschildean with mass $0$ if it is flat for $r>R$, for some $R\in\mathbbm{R}_{\geq0}$.\footnote{This definition will not be important since we will be unable to comment on the $m=0$ case.} \end{definition} Note that the conditions imposed on the spacetime are less restrictive than the ones used in \cite{poorman2}, where the spacetime is assumed to be \textit{strongly uniformly Schwarzschildean} (although as discussed in section \ref{Conclusion}, the result we obtain is weaker since we are unable to comment on the $m=0$ case).
-Physically this assumption seems reasonable.
-It says that, near infinity, a localised matter distribution will resemble a point mass to first approximation.
+As in \cite{poorman} we will abuse notation and allow $m=0$ in this definition, by which we mean the metric is flat for $r>R$, for some $R\in\mathbbm{R}_{\geq0}$.\footnote{This case will not be important for us since we will be unable to comment on the $m=0$ case.} \end{definition} Note that the conditions imposed on the spacetime are less restrictive than the ones used in \cite{poorman2}, where the spacetime is assumed to be \textit{strongly uniformly Schwarzschildean}.

-We will also refer to the following sets:
+Throughout this paper we will refer to the following sets:

 For non-compact spacetimes, $(M,g)$, we can define the same sets as subsets of $M$ rather than as subsets of $\tilde{M}$.
+As in \cite{PSW}, we define single points to be curves of zero length, so $p\in J^\pm(p)$ but $p\notin I^\pm(p)$.

-In Theorem \ref{thm:nullline}, we will require that $\mathcal{D}\cup\mathcal{I}$ be globally hyperbolic as a subset of $\tilde{M}$, where $\mathcal{D}$ denotes the \textit{domain of outer communications} $\mathcal{D}=I^-(\mathcal{I}^+)\cap I^+(\mathcal{I}^-)$ and $\mathcal{I}=\mathcal{I}^+\cup\mathcal{I}^-$.
+In Theorem \ref{thm:nullline} we will require that $\mathcal{D}\cup\mathcal{I}$ be globally hyperbolic as a subset of $\tilde{M}$, where $\mathcal{D}$ denotes the \textit{domain of outer communications} $\mathcal{D}=I^-(\mathcal{I}^+)\cap I^+(\mathcal{I}^-)$ and $\mathcal{I}=\mathcal{I}^+\cup\mathcal{I}^-$.
 By this we mean that $\mathcal{D}\cup\mathcal{I}$ is strongly causal and contains $J^+(p)\cap J^-(q)$ as a compact subset for each $p,q\in\mathcal{D}\cup\mathcal{I}$ (\cite{HawkingEllis} Section 6.6).